-- All personnel and workers should stay at home if they are sick or in the event they have been in contact with an individual infected with SARS-CoV-2, either for an isolation period or testing requirement as determined by national guidelines. - Encourage workers to adhere to the WHO's advice on the use of masks and other public health recommendations.

-- All personnel and workers should be vaccinated against COVID-19.Encourage proper hand hygiene and provide employees with what they need to clean their hands. - Restrict access to the premises and buildings where animals are kept. - Limit access to essential personnel only. - Limit non-production animal access, and implement measures to exclude domestic pets (dogs, cats, others), rodents, birds, and other wildlife from buildings. - Provide and wear appropriate personal protective equipment (PPE) depending on the activity being performed.
-For example, increased PPE for working closely with animals including aerosol generating procedures (i.e. pelting, pressure washing pens, etc). - Use fences, gates, and other barriers to control access of people and other animals to animal housing. - Increase distance between workers who must be in a common area in accordance with WHO guidance. - Require visitors to park their vehicles in designated areas away from animal housing. - Use signage to advise visitors to remain in their vehicles until farm personnel assist them and provide a phone number that visitors can call for entry instructions. - Maintain a log of all personnel who enter the property (family, workers, visitors, etc.) including the date, contact information, information on previous contact with other animals, and nature of their visit.
+- All personnel and workers should stay home if they are sick or in the event they have been in contact with an individual infected with SARS-CoV-2, either for an isolation period or testing requirement as determined by national guidelines. - Encourage workers to adhere to the WHO's advice on the use face coverings and other public health recommendations. - Encourage proper hand hygiene and provide employees with what they need to clean their hands. - Restrict access to the premises and buildings where production animals are kept. - Limit access to essential personnel only. - Limit non-production animal access, and implement measures to exclude domestic pets (dogs, cats, others), rodents, birds, and other wildlife from buildings. - Provide and wear appropriate personal protective equipment (PPE) depending on the activity being performed.
+For example, increased PPE for working closely with animals including aerosol generating procedures. - Use fences, gates, and other barriers to control access of people and other animals to animal housing. - Increase distance between workers who must be in a common area. - Require visitors to park their vehicles in designated areas away from animal housing. - Use signage to advise visitors to remain in their vehicles until farm personnel assist them and provide a phone number that visitors can call for entry instructions. - Maintain a log of all personnel who enter the property (family, workers, visitors, etc.) including the date, contact information, information on previous contact with other animals, and nature of their visit.